-- To learn from stakeholders what their research needs and knowledge gaps are, and to determine the needs and challenges that society is currently facing in the Polar Regions, - To bring different research disciplines together to share knowledge and to discuss the possibilities and benefits of doing multidisciplinary research, and in particular transdisciplinary research with the local and Indigenous communities in the Arctic, and - To find the best strategies for communication and exchanges with the different stakeholders.
+- To learn from stakeholders what their research needs and knowledge gaps are, and to determine the needs and challenges that society is currently facing in the Polar Regions, - To bring different research disciplines together to share knowledge and to discuss the possibilities and benefits of doing multidisciplinary research, and in particular transdisciplinary research with the local and Indigenous communities in - To find the best strategies for communication and exchanges with the different stakeholders.

-A full list of stakeholder events can be found in the EU-PolarNet Public Deliver-able 4.14.
+&lt;sup>7 A full list of stakeholder events can be found in the EU-PolarNet Public Deliverable 4.14.